tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 was created.
 If `None`, this step is skipped.

 The `ready_op` is an `Operation` used to check if the model is ready.
-The model is considered ready if that operation returns an empty string tensor.
-If the operation returns non empty string tensor, the elements are concatenated and used to indicate to the user why the model is not ready.
+The model is considered ready if that operation returns an empty 1D string tensor.
+If the operation returns a non empty 1D string tensor, the elements are concatenated and used to indicate to the user why the model is not ready.

 The `ready_for_local_init_op` is an `Operation` used to check if the model is ready to run local_init_op.
-The model is considered ready if that operation returns an empty string tensor.
-If the operation returns non empty string tensor, the elements are concatenated and used to indicate to the user why the model is not ready.
+The model is considered ready if that operation returns an empty 1D string tensor.
+If the operation returns a non empty 1D string tensor, the elements are concatenated and used to indicate to the user why the model is not ready.

 If `ready_op` is `None`, the model is not checked for readiness.